Join StarRocks Community on Slack

 Data update in ClickHouse

 In OLAP databases, mutable data is usually unpopular.
 The same is true for ClickHouse.
 Earlier versions did not support UPDATE and DELETE.
-After version 1.15, Clickhouse provides MUTATION operations (through ALTER TABLE statements) to update and delete data, but this is a "heavier" move, which is different from the UPDATE and DELETE move in the standard SQL grammar.
+After version 1.15, ClickHouse provides MUTATION operations (through ALTER TABLE statements) to update and delete data, but this is a "heavier" move, which is different from the UPDATE and DELETE move in the standard SQL grammar.
 It is performed asynchronously, which is more useful for infrequent updates or deletions of batch data.
-In addition to the MUTATION , Clickhouse can also update and delete data through CollapsingMergeTree, VersionedCollapsingMergeTree, and ReplyMergeTree combined with specific business data structures.
+In addition to the MUTATION , ClickHouse can also update and delete data through CollapsingMergeTree, VersionedCollapsingMergeTree, and ReplacingMergeTree combined with specific business data structures.
 These three methods are used to insert the latest data through the INSERT statement, and the new data will be "offset" or "replaced".
 Old data, but "offset" or "replacement" occurs when the data file is merged in the background, that is, before the merge, the new data and the old data will exist at the same time.

 For different business scenarios, ClickHouse provides different business engines to make data changes.